LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 while arecord -f S16_LE -c 1 -r 8000 - | ./decode - - ; do echo ; sleep 1 ; done
 ```
 The encoder requires command line options for setting mode, offset and call sign.
 This information is encoded in the packet, so that the decoder doesn't require any options.

+As demonstrated in [rattlegram-openmodem](https://github.com/LieBtrau/rattlegram-openmodem), the ESP32 is too slow to decode the audio in real-time.

 ## Master version